jhustata/basic/hw7.md

 # Homework 7

 **NOTE:** The figures you are going to "replicate" have a "Classic" Stata look.
 However, Stata made some drastic changes in the Spring of 2023 with the release of Stata 18.
 You'll get full points if your `.do` file script reproduces these color formats regardless of the Stata version running on our computers.
-Embrace Stata version, `c(os)`, ambiguity! **See below**
+Embrace Stata version, `c(version)`, ambiguity! **See below**

 ```stata
 global repo https://github.com/jhustata/basic/raw/main/